Ethnomethodology/Themely/README.md

 *   Access to a Reddit account.
 *   API keys for Reddit.
 *   API key for either OpenAI or Google Gemini.
-*   (For OneDrive) An Azure AD application registration with the appropriate permissions and Client ID.

 ### Installation